pombase/website/src/docs/documentation/data-submission-form-for-HTP-sequence-linked-data.md

 ## HTP sequence-linked data submission instructions

-PomBase welcomes submissions of published HTP sequence-linked data, suitable for viewing in a genome browser.
+${database_name} welcomes submissions of published HTP sequence-linked data, suitable for viewing in a genome browser.
 We require JBrowse compliant data files and associated metadata descriptions.
 Please see the [FAQ on file formats](/faq/what-file-formats-can-i-use-submit-high-throughput-data)